orecht/torahwaypodcast/notes.md

 # Dev environment:
 * ASP.NET MVC 4
 * .NET 4.5 (4.0 would be enough, not using async)
-* no data persistence.

 # Ideas for future delvelopment:
 Data persistence.
- * Everything is loaded in memory.
-Then lost when IIS appl pool is recycled, which probably happens very often (3 min) in cloud environment.
+ * <s>Everything is loaded in memory.
+Then lost when IIS appl pool is recycled, which probably happens very often (3 min) in cloud environment.</s>
  * Don't need to use database for persistance at the moment. only 1 table.
 Might still be best for performance.

 Feed for Edgware branch.
 (Gatshead sire not updated since 2013)